konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 ## How to integrate the Document Validation UI into custom solutions?

-The app requires `node` and `npm` to run.
+The application requires `node` and `npm` to run.
 It also requires a connection to the [Konfuzio Server API version 3](https://app.konfuzio.com/v3/swagger/).
 See [full documentation](https://dev.konfuzio.com/web/api-v3.html).

 There are a few different options to integrate the Document Validation UI into your Project, which we will explain next.